pnp/sp-dev-fx-webparts/samples/react-officegraph/README.md

 ---
 # React & Office Graph Web Part samples

+> ## DEPRECATED
+> This sample makes use of deprecated or otherwise outdated packages and will no longer work.
+See issue [#358](https://github.com/SharePoint/sp-dev-fx-webparts/issues/358) for more information.

 ## Summary

 Sample SharePoint Framework Client-Side Web Parts built using React showing interacting with the Office Graph.